eriksjolund/cg/responsibilities.md

 - Upload new Excel reports when they arrive in _SupportSystems_
 - Follow up on missing comparisons for incomplete plates

+See more detailed information in the method document in [AMSystems][amsystems] - _1477: Genotyping concordance testing_.

 ## SupportSystems ⛑

 - Check new tickets assigned to "bioinfo" and delegate to the most relevant team member